NZEB requirements and Energy Label C as standard

-Time is running out… Now is the time to take impactful steps towards a climate-neutral built environment.
-Office buildings in the future must meet stricter energy requirements.
-The nZEB requirements have been in force for new office buildings since 1 January 2021.
-In addition, as of January 1, 2023, existing office buildings must have at least Energy Label C.
+The clock is ticking...
+It's the pivotal moment to take impactful steps towards a climate-neutral built environment.
+Future office buildings must meet stricter energy requirements.
+The NZEB-requirements-and-energy-label-c-as-standard requirements have been in place since January 1, 2021, for new office constructions.
+Additionally, from January 1, 2023, existing office buildings must have at least an Energy Label C.

-The new energy requirements are great steps that contribute to the acceleration of the energy transition, but what should project developers and architects pay attention to?
-What should you consider when making a nZEB calculation to measure your energy performance?
+The new energy requirements are significant steps towards accelerating the energy transition.
+But what should project developers and architects focus on?
+What considerations are essential in making a NZEB calculation to measure energy performance?
 When does Energy Label C apply?
-What can Solarix do to meet these new energy requirements?
+What can Solarix contribute to meeting these new energy requirements?

-Read up quickly with our blog and start with the energy calculation for your project.
+Stay informed with our blog and start the energy calculation for your project promptly.

-What is the difference between nZEB and Energy label C?
+What's the difference between NZEB and Energy Label C?

-First of all, it is good to make a distinction between the nZEB requirements for new construction and Energy Label C for existing buildings.
+Firstly, it's crucial to distinguish between the NZEB requirements for new construction and Energy Label C for existing buildings.

-nZEB stands for ‘nearly Zero Energy Building and is a set of requirements based on improving the energy performance of European buildings.
-Since January 1, 2021, it has already been established by law that all new construction, both residential and non-residential construction, must meet these BENG requirements in order to obtain a permit.
-This is often tested for the first time in a preliminary design.
-The nZEB requirements have been laid down nationally, but can be tightened by municipalities or during tenders
+NZEB stands for 'Nearly Energy Neutral Buildings' and constitutes a package of requirements aimed at enhancing the energy performance of European buildings.
+Since January 1, 2021, it has been legally stipulated that all new constructions, including residential and utility buildings, must comply with these NZEB requirements to obtain a permit.
+Often, this is initially assessed in a preliminary design.
+While the NZEB requirements are nationally standardized, they can be tightened by municipalities or in tenders.

-Since 1 January 2016, it has been mandatory for office buildings to have an energy label.
-Energy label C is an additional measure for existing buildings and will be mandatory for office buildings from 1 January 2023.
-From then on, office buildings may have “a primary fossil energy consumption of a maximum of 225 kWh per m2 per year”.
+It has been mandatory since January 1, 2016, for office buildings to have an energy label.
+Energy Label C is an additional measure for existing buildings and will be mandatory for office buildings from January 1, 2023.
+From then on, office buildings may have 'a maximum primary fossil energy use of 225 kWh per m2 per year.'

-The Human Environment and Transport Inspectorate (ILT) checks whether offices comply with the law.
-The Inspectorate is already issuing hefty fines for the lack of an energy label when selling or renting business premises.
-Does an existing office building not have an Energy Label C after the turn of the year?
-Then it may no longer be used as an office!
+The Dutch Inspectorate for the Environment and Transport (ILT) verifies compliance with these regulations.
+The inspection already imposes substantial fines for the absence of an energy label during the sale or lease of commercial properties.
+If an existing office building doesn't have Energy Label C after the turn of the year, it can no longer be used as an office space!

-According to RVO, the nZEB requirements are based on the principle of Trias Energetica: first limit energy demand, then obtain energy as much as possible from renewable sources and use fossil energy sources efficiently for the rest.
+According to RVO (Netherlands Enterprise Agency), the NZEB requirements are based on the Trias Energetica principle: firstly, limit the energy demand, then derive energy as much as possible from renewable sources, and finally, efficiently utilize primary fossil energy sources for the remainder.

-The energy performance at nZEB is therefore determined on the basis of these three individual requirements:
+The energy performance under NZEB is determined by three individual criteria:

-nZEB 1: Maximum energy requirement in kWh/m² usable area per year
+NZEB 1: Maximum energy demand in kWh/m² of usable area per year

-With this value it is important, among other things, to look at the quality of the building envelope.
-In other words, an office building needs a good thermal envelope so that as little heating or cooling as possible is required.
-Look not only at roof and floor insulation, but also at the potential of an insulating facade in this regard.
+This value emphasizes the importance of the building envelope's quality.
+In other words, an office building requires a good thermal envelope to minimize heating or cooling needs.
+It involves not only roof and floor insulation but also considers the potential of an insulating facade.

-nZEB 2: Maximum primary fossil energy consumption in kWh/m² usable area per year
+NZEB 2: Maximum primary fossil energy use in kWh/m² of usable area per year

-This sets a requirement for the maximum amount of primary fossil fuel required for heating, cooling, hot tap water and ventilation of an office building.
-In utility buildings, lighting and humidification/dehumidification are added to this.
-Efficiency and type of installations and systems within a building and the application of renewable energy play an important role in this.
+This requirement sets a limit on the maximum amount of primary fossil fuel needed for heating, cooling, hot water, and ventilation of an office building.
+For utility buildings, lighting, humidification/dehumidification are added.
+The efficiency and type of systems and installations within a building, along with the use of renewable energy, play a vital role.

-If a building – for example with PV panels such as solar panels – generates its own energy, the primary fossil energy consumption may be reduced by the amount of energy generated.
+If a building generates its own energy – for example, through PV panels like solar panels – the primary fossil energy consumption can be reduced by the amount of energy generated.

 NZEB 3: Renewable energy in %